mjp41/cpython/Doc/regions.md

 Expose shared regions that can be contained in immutable state and accessed asynchronously with `when`.

+Implement concurrency using multiple interpreters, one per hardware thread.

 ### Phase 8: More efficient region representation.

-The doubly linked list and the additional region pointer is too much state.
+The changes so far have increased the memory overhead from 2 pointers per object for the doubly-linked-list to 3 pointers for the doubly-linked-list and region.
-We can represent the region pointer as a reference into a region object, and use that to find the region efficiently.
-This should reduce the memory overhead of the region system from
+The final change is to reduce the memory overhead of the region system from 3 pointers to 1 pointer in the object header.

-* 2 pointers for DLL
-* 1 pointer for region

-to
+To achieve this, we will represent a region as a collection of blocks that each contain

-* 1 pointer for region index
+* a reference to the region object,
+* a next and prev pointer to the next and previous block in the region, and
-* 1 reverse pointer from region to object
+* a vector of N reverse pointer from the region to the objects in the region.
-* 1/N pointer for region meta-data shared between many objects (where N is likely to be 32 or 64).

-Design to be worked out.
+The representation can be used to replace the doubly linked list for tracking the objects contained in a region.
+The representation is fractionally larger that the original two pointers.
+Effectively 3/N pointers per object, where N is the number of objects in a block.
+We can choose N to be large enough to make this neglible.

+There are potential issues of fragmentation of a region's metadata, but we can compress the metadata if we detect that case.
+Scanning the blocks should lead to good cache locality for the cycle detector.

+We will need to use this representation for the per interpreter local objects too.

+## Conclusion

+This document has outlined the design of adding regions to Python 3.12 by modifying the runtime.
+The runtime will be modified to support deeply immutable objects, regions, and the ability to send regions between interpreters.
+The runtime will also be modified to support concurrency, with multiple interpreters running on multiple threads.
+The changes here are aimed at producing an artifact that can be used to evaluate the design and programming model.